FluidTYPO3/documentation/BestPractice/CodeBuilding.md

 ./typo3/cli_dispatch.phpsh extbase builder:install test
 ```

 Which simply installs the extension key "test" (note: this feature only works on 6.0+ TYPO3 sites).
+All you then need to do is
+load the static TypoScript into each root template where you want the content/page templates to be available - and start adding
+your own templates or adjusting the pre-built placeholder templates.

 ### Generating unit and functional tests